 Combine Japanese Maples for long-lasting color impact

-While we generally do not think of Japanese Maples as flowering trees (although they do flower in spring but their blossoms are not showy from a distance), their incredibly colorful foliage and interesting leaf shapes more than offset their lack of blossoms.
+While we generally do not think of Japanese Maples as flowering trees (although they do flower in spring, but their blossoms are not showy from a distance), their incredibly colorful foliage and interesting leaf shapes more than offset their lack of blossoms.
 They display their tremendous bold greens, brilliant reds, glowing oranges or burgundy colors for weeks, adding breathtaking beauty to the landscape.

-- Some varieties of Japanese Maples enjoy terrific spring color with their lush, bright new leaves emerging in a variety of hues we usually expect in fall.
+- Some varieties of Japanese Maples enjoy terrific spring color with their lush, bright new leaves emerging in a variety of hues we usually expect in the fall.
 These cultivars are extremely useful as they create a welcomed spectacle of vibrant leaf color in the bleak landscape.
 Here is a list of terrific Japanese Maples for spring colors.

 - If you have room for another Japanese Maple in your garden, you may want to combine spring cultivars with fall cultivars to obtain a bold effect through multiple seasons.

 - Combinations of forms (weeping, upright) or leaf shapes are encouraged to avoid a monotonous planting and create an ever-changing canopy season after season.

 - Another great possibility to extend the season of interest of your Japanese Maples to winter is to add a Japanese Maple belonging to the 'Coral Bark' group.
 As the leaves of these Maples fall, they expose the bright, coral red bark on their young twigs and branches, adding a much needed splash of color in the winter landscape.
 These Japanese Maples are outstanding four-season trees that are treasured by all gardeners as they grace the landscape.
 A must for those who appreciate winter bark interest!

 Other Companion Plants for your Japanese Maples